vitaliy-kovalev/vitaliykovalev/content/posts/tableau-speedtest/index.md

 ---
 title: "Tableau Speedtest"
-date: 2025-06-12
+date: 2024-05-28
 draft: false
-description: "Tool that could help you measure Tableau report speed"
-summary: "Tool that could help you measure Tableau report speed"
+summary: "I created a tool that could help you measure Tableau report speed"

 tags:
-  - TECH
+  - Project
   - BI
+  - Tools
+  - Optimization
 ---
 Sometimes, we all get upset when our workbooks are slow.
 Additionally, it can be quite challenging to measure the exact loading time before and after some changes.